Comedy Central (Hungary)

-Comedy Central Hungary is the Hungarian version of Comedy Central.
-The channel broadcasts comedy oriented shows.
+Comedy Central Hungary was the Hungarian version of Comedy Central.
+The channel broadcast comedy oriented shows.

 History

 The Hungarian broadcast version started on October 1, 2008.
 The broadcast was initially timesharing with VH1 (which aired between 2:00 AM and 2:00 PM).
 Based on the viewership data of the first two months of 2009, the channel achieved an average audience share of approximately 0.4% in prime time viewing in the 18-49 age group.
 From May 1, 2009, the channel began to broadcast 24 hours a day and also VH1 also returned broadcasting 24 hours a day.

 Between October 3, 2017, and July 6, 2024, a companion channel named Comedy Central Family was available which broadcast shows more aimed at a family audience such as The King of Queens, Young Sheldon and Friends as well as some animated shows from Nickelodeon like Spongebob Squarepants and The Penguins of Madagascar.

 On July 13, 2025, it was reported that Comedy Central, along with nine other Paramount TV channels will cease broadcasting in Hungary on December 31, 2025, according to a spokesperson for Orange Polska.

+The channel officially shut down on December 31, 2025 at midnight.